-MATH 403: Introduction to Real Analysis 1
+MATH 403: Real Analysis

 Prerequisites: A grade of "C" or better in MATH 201 AND MATH 204 or its equivalent.

-Countable and uncountable sets, the real numbers, order, least upper bounds, the Archimedean property and completeness; Sequences of real numbers, monotone sequences, convergence, subsequences, the Bolzanno-Weierstrass property and compactness; open and closed sets, the Heine-Borel theorem and compactness; Limits, continuous functions and their properties, intermediate and extreme value theorems, uniform continuity, monotone functions and inverses; differentiation in one variable, the chain rule, Rolle's theorem and the Mean Value Theorem.
+Countable and uncountable sets, the real numbers, order, least upper bounds, the Archimedean property and completeness; Sequences of real numbers, monotone sequences, convergence, subsequences, the Bolzanno-Weierstrass property and compactness; topology of the real numbers; open and closed sets, the Heine-Borel theorem and compactness, connectedness; Limits, continuous functions and their properties, intermediate and extreme value theorems, uniform continuity, monotone functions and inverses; differentiation, the chain rule, Rolle's theorem and the Mean Value Theorem; the Riemann integral, its properties, and the Fundamental Theorem of Calculus.
 Three semester credit hours.